nodemcu/nodemcu-firmware/docs/en/lfs.md

 The easiest way is to maintain Lua files of your project in its own directory tree on your host.
 Project files will be compiled by `luac.cross` to build the LFS image in next step.

 A nice example is to run Telnet and FTP servers from LFS.
-In order to do this put the following files in 1 directory:
+In order to do this put the following files in one directory:

 * [lua_examples/lfs/_init.lua](../../lua_examples/lfs/_init.lua)
 * [lua_examples/lfs/dummy_strings.lua](../../lua_examples/lfs/dummy_strings.lua)